-The FDA has recently updated the label for topiramate to reflect a lower than previously reported relative risk of oral cleft.
+The FDA has updated the label for topiramate to reflect a lower than previously reported relative risk of oral cleft.
 In March 2011, based on data from the North American antiepileptic registry, the reported prevalence of oral cleft from topiramate exposure was 1.4% as compared to a historical control of 0.07%.
 In July 2011, the label was revised and now includes a prevalence rate for oral cleft of 1.2%.
 The historical control was corrected to 0.12%, which is more in line with the expected background rate in the general population.
 More importantly, the relative risk calculation dramatically improved from 21.3 to 9.6.
+Also at this time, the Risk Mitigation and Evaluation Strategy, or REMS, for topiramate was discontinued as the FDA determined that the Medication Guide as part of the labeling adequately addresses public health risks.